No Dogs Available

 What are “Dogs Like Jasper?”

 “Dogs Like Jasper” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Jasper was found roaming the Blueride Parkway as a stray.
 He is extremely affectionate, silent, gentle and very intelligent.
 He came from knowing almost no words and having 0 training to Therapy dog level trained in just 1 year and in the middle of his life.
 He is not an energetic or playful dog and carries himself with an air of confidence and dignity, unless he’s on his back for belly rubs!
 He loves everyone, people, dogs, cats and exotic pets.
 We call him Jasper the Friendliest dog!”

 This dog has been viewed and been given 0 wags

 Genetic Breed Result

 Embark Supermutt analysis

 What’s in that Supermutt?
 There may be small amounts of DNA from these distant ancestors: